-What is Straight Through Processing?
+What is Straight Through Processing (STP)?

-What is straight through processing?
+What is straight-through processing?

-What businesses typically use it?
+What businesses typically use STP?

 In some cases, businesses themselves may also want to develop their own solutions (marketplaces, CRMs, eCommerce platforms, software platforms), such as payment portals, prepaid cards, or onboarding APIs.
 However, in-house STP initiatives can be costly to develop and maintain.
 In addition, organizations need to worry about more than processing technology - payments compliance also eats into the budget.

 Benefits of straight-through processing

 To break it down further, here are some of the immediate advantages of using STP:

 - Eliminate manual data entry and processing errors